Think Locally, Act Locally

 - Careful Linking

 The more quality sites with related content that link to a website, the better the site performs in search engines.
-A small health domain and a local community services website could benefit by linking to one another, thereby allowing visitors to access other information they may be interested in easily.
+A small health website and a local community services website could benefit by linking to one another, thereby allowing visitors to access other information they may be interested in easily.

 - Biographic Information